 I had the opportunity to interview Adlene Djekiref, Market Manager of Boutique Hotels – Airbnb.
 Here’s this interview along with my own thoughts on some of her answers.

 “Tell us a little about yourself, your career and your duties at Airbnb.”

 Adlene: “I graduated with a degree in Revenue Management from the University & ESSCA of Angers, I started my career at Stairway Management where I managed the revenue of several independent hotels as well as EUROPCAR franchises around the world.

-I then joined the Homeplazza Group, which owns three hotels in Paris: Les Jardins du Marais, Patio Saint Antoine and Hôtel du Collectionneur, where I was in charge of revenue for five years.
+I then joined the Gate Collection Group, which owns three hotels in Paris: Les Jardins du Marais, Le Patio Bastille and The Hotel du Collectionneur, where I was in charge of revenue for five years.
 After that, I started my own consulting company in Hotel Marketing & Revenue Management.
 I also teach yield management in several hotel establishments such as CMH in Paris, IEFT Lyon and ESHRA in Algiers.

 I joined Airbnb last August to work on Boutique Hotels in France and Belgium.”

 “What types of hotels work best?”